 Over 100 years ago the first plane took flight and changed everything.
 This happened in Kitty Hawk, NC making it the 1st State in Flight and those Wright Brothers famous.
+Now the Wright Brothers National Monument is a must see for all ages.

 If you’re heading to the Outer Banks, NC I think a stop at the Wright Brothers National Memorial is a must.
 The admission is reasonable ($7 per adult and kids 15 and under free) and your pass is good for 7 days so you can come back another day if you decide.